Livioni/livioni.github.io/_pages/about.md

 I'm a post-graduate student at Automation School, Beijing Institute of Technology, and received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
 As a member of the [State Key Laboratory of Intelligent Control and Decision of Complex Systems](https://csicdgz.bit.edu.cn/sysgk/index.htm), I’m supervised by [Vice Prof. Zhan Yufeng](https://ray-zhan.github.io/).
 My research interests include cloud resource management and Reinforcement Learning.

-*The people who are crazy enough to think that they can change the world, are the ones who do*
+*The people who are crazy enough to think that they can change the world, are the ones who do.*

 # 🔥 News

+*2022.08.31* 🎉🎉 The latest paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accpet as a poster paper in RACS 2022.

 *2022.07.11*  🎉🎉 Received an [acceptance letter](http://49.233.4.4:1000/index.php?explorer/share/file&hash=e007bg4oY038KqvV0YpvCeMGU7nyVOQqckPxklF057QeziB9P_8lTSGpKjT2uQgCsw&name=/IMG_2147.jpeg) from the School of Automation, Beijing Institute of Technology!

 # 📝 Publication